Multiflavor Mott insulators in quantum materials and ultracold atoms: Modern quantum material realization of emergent Kugel-Khomskii physics

 \subsection{Breathing magnets and cluster magnets}

 Breathing magnets (and cluster magnets) represent a new family of magnetic materials whose building blocks are not the magnetic ions, and can find their applications in many organic magnets~\cite{C1CS90019F,GATTESCHI19922092} and even inorganic compounds~\cite{fchem.2018.00461}.
 Instead, the systems consist of the magnetic cluster units as the building blocks, and these magnetic cluster units provide the elementary and local degrees of freedom for the magnetism.
 To understand the physics of these systems, one ought to first understand the local physics on the cluster unit and find the relevant low-energy states.
+From the perspective of the multiflavor Mott insulators, the local states of the magnetic cluster unit contribute to the multiple flavors of states in the local Hilbert space.
 The many-body model for the system should be constructed from these relevant local low-energy states.
 To illustrate the point above, we notice that the early spin liquid candidate $\kappa$-(ET)$_2$Cu$_2$(CN)$_3$ can actually be placed into the category of the cluster magnets~\cite{PhysRevLett.91.107001}.
 In $\kappa$-(ET)$_2$Cu$_2$(CN)$_3$, each (ET)$_2$ molecular dimer hosts odd number of electrons.
 As the molecular dimers form a triangular lattice, it was proposed that this model realizes the triangular lattice Hubbard model at the half filling.
 The basis of the Hamiltonian is the Wannier functions associated with the antibonding states of the highest occupied molecular orbitals on each (ET)$_2$ dimer~\cite{JPSJ.78.083710}.
 More generally, the local energy levels of the magnetic clusters should be understood or classified from the irreducible representation of the local symmetry group, and the effective orbital degrees of the freedom on the cluster is then interpreted as the local basis of the irreducible representation~\cite{PhysRevB.93.245134,PhysRevB.97.035124,Heung2014}.

 To deliver the idea of the effective orbital degree of freedom, we start from the breathing kagom\'e lattice (see Fig.~\ref{fig1}), and assume the simple Heisenberg interactions with alternating couplings,